 In honor of Mother’s Day on May 9 (don’t say we didn’t tell you), we gathered a list of the best driving advice mom ever doled out.
 The following driving tips are by no means new, but like most of mom’s advice over the years, they’re full of good, old-fashioned common sense.

-National Highway Traffic Safety Administration, victims in more than half of all fatal car accidents weren’t wearing seatbelts.
+National Highway Traffic Safety Administration, victims in nearly half of all fatal car accidents weren’t wearing seatbelts.
 And aside from the obvious safety risks, there’s also the added risk of a traffic ticket.

 Bottom line: Drive like your mom’s in the car and chances are you’ll be a slower, safer (and dare we say better?) driver.
 Like it or not, mom’s driving tips could help you avoid tickets and accidents, which could end up saving you money on your auto insurance.
 And while not quite as tasty as mom’s meatloaf, saving money’s always a good thing.